wncbb/stt_vosk/readme.md

-# A sst server base on vask-api
+# A sst server based on vask-api